Upper School Curriculum Guide

 AP COMPUTER SCIENCE A

-ADVANCED TOPICS IN COMPUTER SCIENCE: Data Structures and Algorithms
+ADVANCED TOPICS IN COMPUTER SCIENCE: DATA STRUCTURES AND ALGORITHMS

-ADVANCED TOPICS IN COMPUTER SCIENCE 2: Coding for a Cause
+ADVANCED TOPICS IN COMPUTER SCIENCE 2: CODING FOR A CAUSE

 In this course, students will use a variety of tools to design and implement applications that students believe will have a positive impact on their community.
 Based loosely on the work done by the non-profit Random Hacks of Kindness, this course serves a dual purpose: to teach students the development cycle of applications, as well as to partner with community organizations.
 Students will research user needs and design and develop their application to serve those needs.
-Students will be exposed to real-world projects with organizations that partner with Rye Country Day School, and their work will have a positive impact on others.This course fulfills the Computer Science requirement in place for the classes of 2023 and beyond.
-(1 unit, 11, 12; prerequisite or concurrent with: Advanced Topics in Computer Science 1: Data Structures and Algorithms)
+Students will be exposed to real-world projects with organizations that partner with Rye Country Day School, and their work will have a positive impact on others.
+(1 unit; Grades 11, 12; prerequisite or concurrent with Advanced Topics in Computer Science 1: Data Structures and Algorithms, or permission of the department)